mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

+## 4/21 Summerteeth - Wilco
+* 1st Listen:

+First listen in a couple of years.

 ## 4/20 Damn The Torpedoes - Tom Petty And The Heartbreakers
 * 1st Listen: Ok